Improved Commuting

 Challenges

-- Typically involves capital-intensive transportation infrastructure upgrades
+- Typically involves expensive infrastructure upgrades

 Impacts